qpliu/esolang/intercal/README.md

 horrible, being hand-written LLVM assembly for the runtime library.

 Have a [n x i8] constant for the program listing, written at the start of execution.
 Calculate offsets into it for error code 000 messages.
+Also calculate offsets into it for line numbers for the ON THE WAY TO STATEMENT nnnn part of error messages.